Georg Magnus Sprengtporten: American republican ideals for Finland

-Like his brother he also came to the conclusion that his services had not been adequately appreciated, and the flattering way in which he was welcomed by the Russian court during a visit to Saint Petersburg in 1779 still further incensed him against the perceived ingratitude of his own sovereign.
-For the next two years he was in the French service, returning to Finland in 1781.
 Due in part to contacts with Benjamin Franklin who was there contemporaneously he conceived of the idea of separating the grand duchy from Sweden.
+Sprengtporten's concept of a separate state was not original, as Empress of Russia Elizabeth proposed a new Kingdom of Finland in 1742.
+Franklin did not see Sprengtporten's idea as a realistic plan.
 This aim was first approached through the Walhalla-orden subversive secret society and scheming with the king's brother, Charles XIII of Sweden.
 This scheming was apparently stillborn, as Charles informed his brother of the schemers' approaches.